storj/storj/docs/design/satellite-svc-separation.md

 ***

 #### accounting
 The accounting binary is responsible for calculating invoices for uplinks and payments for storage nodes.
-In order to do this, accounting must track total amounts of disk usage and bandwidth used by storage nodes and by buckets.
+In order to do this, accounting must track total amounts of disk usage and bandwidth usage by storage nodes and from uplink projects (via buckets).
 Accounting should receive storage node total stored bytes data from the tally observer running with the metainfo loop.

 #### version
 Every Satellite system binary needs to check in and make sure its running the latest version before it runs.
 We need a way for all these new satellite binaries to perform a version compatibility check.
 This can be done by having all binaries check in with the version service.